Aduda-Shem/CTF-Walkthrough/Active Directory.md

 **1---LLMNR POISONING**

-LINK LOCAL MULTICAST & NAME RESOLUTION - used to Identify hosts when DNS fails to do so.
+Link Local Multicast & Name Resolution- used to Identify hosts when DNS fails to do so.
 Previously known as NBT_NS.
 Key flaw is that the services utilize a user's username and NTLMV2 hash when appropriately responded to.
 We will use a tool called `Responder`

 `python Responder.py -I tun0 -rdw -V`